qwerty12/inkPalm-5-EPD105-root/README.md

 9. I don't think the AVB/dm-verity option needs to be checked, so I left it unchecked.
 YMMV.
 The inkPalm doesn't encrypt itself even if you enable a PIN.

+10. Choose bimg.img from the storage and let Magisk do its thing

-10. Transfer the magisk_patched*.img file in your Downloads folder onto the PC
+11. Transfer the magisk_patched*.img file in your Downloads folder onto the PC

 ### Flashing the patched kernel image